-SAMSUNG MENA ANNOUNCES INTERNATIONAL FOOTBALL PLAYER ACHRAF HAKIMI AS NEW GALAXY BRAND AMBASSADOR
+Samsung Mena Announces International Football Player Achraf Hakimi as New Galaxy Brand Ambassador

 Date

-(MENAFN- Hill & Knowlton) Dubai, UAE – 18 December 2024 – Samsung Electronics Middle East and North Africa (MENA) is excited to announce Achraf Hakimi, professional football player for global football team and the Morocco national team, as its new Galaxy Brand Ambassador.
-This strategic collaboration marks the launch of the highly anticipated ‘The Next Big Thing Is You’ campaign, aligning the Galaxy brand with Hakimi’s celebrated journey of passion for football and sports community.
+(MENAFN- Asdaa BCW) Samsung Electronics Middle East and North Africa (MENA) is excited to announce Achraf Hakimi, a professional football player for the global football team and the Morocco national team, as its new Galaxy Brand Ambassador.
+This strategic collaboration marks the launch of the highly anticipated ‘The Next Big Thing Is You’ campaign, aligning the Galaxy brand with Hakimi’s celebrated journey of passion for football and the sports community.

 Omar Saheb, Regional Vice President of Marketing and Online Business at Samsung Electronics MENA, commented: “This strategic partnership aims to inspire a new generation of consumers to explore the transformative possibilities of Galaxy technology with Achraf Hakimi.
 Hakimi is a true icon, representing a fusion of athleticism, community, and inspiration.
 Achraf’s passion and dedication for football is a true inspiration for youth around the world.
 His inspiring journey and values align perfectly with the Galaxy brand’s core values, inspiring and enabling our Galaxy users with Achraf Hakimi, to unlock their fullest potential.”